christianreiss/al_letsencrypt/README.md

 this will catch all (ALL!) acme authentications for any domain served by nginx and redirect that into /var/www/vhosts/yourmaindir.
 So you can even get those certificate for nginx proxy vhosts that have no own docroots.

+If the server in question is a Zimbra server, enable Zimbra management:
+`al_letsencrypt::zimbra: true`
+Currently WIP: Acting on renewed certificates.

 Lastly, give the class an array of domains to create: